Join my list and grab your copy of my Book Clubs Made Easy

-My site is dedicated to sharing teaching tips for all areas of literacy-phonemic awareness, phonics, fluency, vocabulary, comprehension, and writing for grades K-8.
+Hello!
+I’m Carla, author of Comprehension Connection!
+Welcome to my site!
+My goal with this site is to share teaching tips for all areas of literacy-phonemic awareness, phonics, fluency, vocabulary, comprehension, and writing for grades K-8.
 I love sharing resources with teachers, and it makes me happy to help take a little off the overflowing platters of teacher duties.

 I absolutely loved teaching and connecting with my school kids who became an extension of my family.
 The stories they shared with me about their life adventures and their enthusiasm about the books they read motivated me to do my best for them, and I really enjoyed sharing resources I created and stories I wrote with them.
 My hope was always that they would see how much I love to write and imitate me in the future.
 These classroom pictures are from my last year of teaching.